Workflows Reference

 Nit / minor β€œRename x to userCount” Fix directly

-Small isolated fix β€œAdd input validation” /quick-fix in new conversation
+Small isolated fix β€œAdd input validation” /bugfix in new conversation

 Structural change β€œStorage not behind interface” /refactor in new conversation

-Missing capability β€œNo auth on admin routes” /orchestrator in new conversation
+Missing capability β€œNo auth on admin routes” /workflow-solo in new conversation

 Best Practice